Shiva -Karma and the thing itself

 It just depends on how deep you can see inside.

-Shiva can be revered and connected by providing incense and other offerings at his shrine (called a mandir).
+Shiva can be revered and connected by providing incense and other offerings at his shrine, a mandir.

 This practice is called Bhakti and works through the faculty of devotion, as by worshiping the outer representation of Shiva, you can worship your inner aspect, which is Shiva.

-Shiva's anthropomorphized paradigm of primordial darkness is the highest expression, but it's also crucial to acknowledge his actual presence in the physical as a murti.
+Shiva's anthropomorphized paradigm of primordial darkness, the self-conscious void, is the highest expression, but it's also crucial to acknowledge his actual physical presence as a murti.

-Without this base in the physical, establishing a connection with Shiva's more immeasurable and abstract features can be challenging.
+Without this physical base, establishing a connection with Shiva's more immeasurable and abstract features can be challenging.

-Some western practitioners might err by concentrating only on the archetype and overlooking the significance of the physical components of devotion.
+Some Western practitioners might err by focusing only on the archetype of the primordial consciousness and overlooking the significance of devotion's physical components.

-As it is dangerous to maintain a direct relationship with the divine without basing oneself in the physical world, this might cause disorientation and even psychological breakdown.
+Maintaining a direct relationship with the divine without grounding oneself in the physical world is dangerous and can cause disorientation and even a psychological breakdown.

-Shiva's physical, psychological, and spiritual facets can and should be integrated to create a sense of harmony and a safe connection with the formless divine.
+Shiva's physical, psychological, and spiritual characteristics can and should be integrated to create a sense of harmony and a safe connection with the formless divine.

 Comments